Valiantic/Hidalgo-s-Apartment-/README.md

 # 🏡 Hidalgo Apartment Management System

 ## 📌 Description
 The **Hidalgo Apartment Management System** is a web-based solution designed for **Hidalgo's Apartment**, located in **Alunos Subdivision, Barangay Sto.
 Domingo, Biñan City**.
-Built using **HTML, CSS, JavaScript, PHP, MySQL, and Bootstrap**, this system streamlines tenant tracking and apartment monitoring.
+Built using **HTML5, CSS, JavaScript, PHP, MySQL, and Bootstrap5**, this system streamlines tenant tracking and apartment monitoring.

 ## 🚀 Features
 - **Tenant Registration & Management** – Easily add, update, and remove tenants.